skienzmatishun/rippreport/content/p/puzzle-pieces/index.md

 ---
-title: "PUZZLE PIECES"
+title: PUZZLE PIECES
 date: 2019-08-24
-thumbnail: "img/puzzle-pieces.jpg"
+thumbnail: img/puzzle-pieces.jpg
 tags:
 - Bob Riley
 - Gulftainer
 - Toll Bridge
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Bridge construction puzzle over Mobile Bay; representing unresolved issues and lack of public confidence in Alabama infras..."
 ---
 _**This is not a proven fact, it's just a collection of puzzle pieces that needs to be looked into.**_

 This is a long narrative but worth the read.
 One thing I think everyone will agree on is Alabama is the most corrupt state in the United States.